lunarust/wobblealert/README.md

 Operational data: 2024-04-02 10:27:01 [ALERT] M.7 D.156
 Original problem ID: 72518
 ```
+still working on alerts / these are triggered but dont resolves themselves... yet
 But you can configure the format of an alert either in alert > Media.